 Our calling is to build a movement of culture-changing Christians.
 We work to build that movement by creating and releasing resources.

 But with that calling comes the need to expand our capacity to create and release resources as well as our ability to reach more Christians.

-- The Daily Article readership has grown to nearly 180,000 subscribers.
+- The Daily Article readership has grown to more than 280,000 subscribers.

 But, research shows that you must reach a small percentage of a population in order to build a movement.
 In other words, if you can influence a certain amount of people to be influencers for the kingdom, they can help shift the entire culture toward Christ.